OmarThinks/docker-flask-demo/README.md

 ```

 </b>
-Now you will see a list of the iamges.<br>
+Now you will see a list of the images.<br>
 <b>Note: the image id is repeated.</b><br>
 Copy the id of each one of them, and use it in the following command: